Logival2/Clippy/README.md

 7 - Generate a name for the leader / king etc
 8 - Generate a quick story about the state (will be displayed when the player enters the state for the 1st time)
 ###### Layout Creation
-For each state use a simplex noise (faster, less artifacts than perlin) to subdivide the state into **layout types** (Big rooms / normal rooms / small rooms / mostly corridors / caves)
+For each state use a simplex noise (faster, less artifacts than perlin) to subdivide the
-The layouts will use its state assets but allow for a more varied gameplay

 ###### Add Objects and NPCs